LongAiden/food_image_analysis/README.md

     ADD COLUMN IF NOT EXISTS fat FLOAT,
     ADD COLUMN IF NOT EXISTS fiber FLOAT,
     ADD COLUMN IF NOT EXISTS health_score INT,
-    ADD COLUMN IF NOT EXISTS raw_result JSONB;
+    ADD COLUMN IF NOT EXISTS raw_result JSONB,
+    ADD COLUMN IF NOT EXISTS timestamp TIMESTAMP WITH TIME ZONE DEFAULT NOW();
 ```

 ## Usage